Postmodernism: Poststructuralist precursors

 In the 1970s, a disparate group of French theorists – often grouped together as "poststructuralists" – developed a critique of modern philosophy with roots discernible in Friedrich Nietzsche and Martin Heidegger's critique of metaphysics.
 Although few themselves relied upon the term, they became known to many as postmodern theorists.
 Poststructuralism is sometimes treated as distinct from or a subcategory of postmodernism and sometimes is treated as having been subsumed by postmodernism.
 (Note: For instance, contrast Poster 1989 with Sim 2011b.)
-While their ideas exerted a great influence on debates about the postmodern, the French poststucturalists themselves did not intervene or attempt to provide their own definitions of the postmodern.
+While their ideas exerted a great influence on debates about the postmodern, the French poststructuralists themselves did not intervene or attempt to provide their own definitions of the postmodern.

 Poststructuralists, like structuralists, start from the assumption that people's identities, values, and economic conditions determine each other as parts of a common whole, rather than having intrinsic properties that can be understood in isolation.
 While structuralism explores how meaning is produced by a set of essential relationships in an overarching quasi-linguistic system, poststructuralism accepts this premise, but rejects the assumption that such systems can ever be fixed or centered.
 Instead, poststructuralists stress the various ways that cultural structures are produced in history.
 They also emphasize how meaning is generated, rather than discovered, and they replace the traditional concept of "representation" (according to which meaning is determined by the objected signified) to focus instead upon the elastic potentialities of language to generate new meanings.
 (Note: Poster 1989 offers as linguistic examples écriture (Derrida), discourse/practice (Foucault), code (Baudrillard), and phrases and le différend (Lyotard).
 On signification more generally, Best & Kellner 1991 present dissemination (Derrida), desire (Deleuze and Guattari), intensities (Lyotard), semiurgy (Baudrillard), and power (Foucault).)

 Politically, all of them began with Marxist sympathies, became disillusioned, and eventually opposed the French Communist Party and its application of theory.
 The chaos following the briefly successful communist revolution of May '68 in France was a particular point of rupture.